Make sure you have a GitHub account.

 Only target release branches if you are certain your fix must be on that branch.

-To quickly create a topic branch based on master;
+To quickly create a topic branch based on main;

-git checkout -b my_branch_name master.
-Please avoid working directly on the master branch.
+git checkout -b my_branch_name main.
+Please avoid working directly on the main branch.

 Make commits of logical units.

 Make sure your commit messages are in the proper format (see below)

 Make sure you have added the necessary tests for your changes.

 Run all the tests to assure nothing else was accidentally broken.

 Writing the commit message¶